Cooper941/Sly-Cooper-Randomizer/README.md

 **[Sly Cooper Randomizer on GitHub](https://github.com/Cooper941/Sly-Cooper-Randomizer)**: This is the main repository is where the final mod will be assembled.

-**[CLPS2C](https://github.com/NiV-L-A/CLPS2C/releases)**: A program created by @niv that simplifies the creation of PNACH files, making them more readable and easier to work with.
+**[CLPS2C](https://github.com/NiV-L-A/CLPS2C/releases)**: A program created by NiV-L-A that simplifies the creation of PNACH files, making them more readable and easier to work with.

 **[Address Sheet](https://docs.google.com/spreadsheets/d/1ISxw587iICRDdaLJfLaTvJUaYkjGBReH4NY-yKN-Ip0/)**: A comprehensive spreadsheet containing numerous memory addresses that can be edited via PNACH.